TheJollyNaman/CompetitiveCoding/README.md

 # CompetitiveCoding 👨‍💻
-This is my repository which contains all my contest codes, upsolved code etc!!!
+This is my repository which contains all my contest code, upsolved code etc!!!

 ## Table of Contents 💻
 * CodeChef Contests